rajureddy90/Practice-demo/README.md

 # practing git
-hi there how r u?
+hi there how r u